 The study was conducted at a female branch of Safir Language Academy in Tehran Province, involving female intermediate EFL learners aged 16 to 20, all of whom were native Persian speakers.
 Convenience sampling was employed due to the researchers' accessibility to the participants.
-A total of 30 learners from two intact classes, each with 15 students, were randomly divided into the experimental and control groups.
+A total of 30 learners from two intact classes, each comprising 15 students, were randomly assigned to the experimental and control groups.
 Although the learners were classified as intermediate based on the institute's placement criteria, the Cambridge Preliminary English Writing Test (B1, 2022) was administered as a pretest to ensure comparability in their writing proficiency.
 Following the pretest, outlier scores were removed from the statistical analysis to enhance the validity and reliability of the findings.
-Additionally, some participants' data were excluded due to incomplete responses or non-compliance during the pretest phase, reducing the total sample size to 22.
-Consequently, the experimental group comprised 10 participants, and the control group included 12 participants.
+Additionally, some participants' data were excluded due to incomplete responses or non-compliance during the pretest phase, resulting in a reduced total sample size of 22.
+Consequently, the experimental group consisted of 10 participants, and the control group comprised 12 participants.
 Importantly, the students whose data were excluded from the analysis continued to participate in the treatment sessions.

 While the reduced sample size may appear to be a limitation, the small number of participants reflects the realities of controlled experimental studies in educational settings, where access to participants can be limited, particularly in specialized environments such as female-only branches of language institutes.
-Moreover, despite the modest sample size, the study's mixed-method design, combining robust quantitative analyses and qualitative insights, helps to mitigate this limitation and ensure the validity and depth of the findings.
+Moreover, despite the modest sample size, the study's mixed-methods design, which combines robust quantitative analyses with qualitative insights, helps mitigate this limitation and ensure the validity and depth of the findings.